-- 1. For purposes of this Rule 5.5, "local water utility" means a non-profit water supply corporation, a general law or home-rule city, a special utility district, a municipal utility district or any other person included in the definition of "retail public utility" under Section 13.002, Texas Water Code, whose defined service area, or a portion thereof, lies within the boundaries of the District. - 2.
-For purposes of this Rule 5.5 and Rule 8.1.2, "defined service area" means the retail utility service area defined in any certificate of convenience and necessity issued under Chapter 13, Texas Water Code; or for a municipality or a special or municipal utility district the term also includes the retail water utility service area authorized under applicable provisions of law. - 3.
-Upon application, if not inconsistent with the management plan or the exceptions listed below, a local water utility shall be issued permits as necessary to produce the volume of water required for compliance with state and federal regulations specifying the production capacity required for each retail customer service/connection within the utility's defined service area.
-The following exceptions, conditions and limitations are applicable to this rule: - a.
-Only customers/connections within that part of a defined service area that is within the District, or within the District and an adjoining county, will be considered; - b.
+- Upon application, if not inconsistent with the management plan or the exceptions listed below, a local water utility shall be issued permits as necessary to produce the volume of water required for compliance with state and federal regulations specifying the production capacity required for each retail customer service/connection within the utility's defined service area.
+The following exceptions, conditions and limitations are applicable to this rule: - Only customers/connections within that part of a defined service area that is within the District, or within the District and an adjoining county, will be considered; - b.
 A local water utility is not eligible to obtain a permit under this rule based on customers/connections in the defined service area of another retail water utility; - c.
 For the part of a defined service area that is in a county adjoining the District, only the defined service area as it existed on the effective date will be included for production limits authorized by this rule.
 However, a local water utility may request production limits for defined service area that is added after the effective date in a county adjoining the District, and the grant of such request shall be within the discretion of the Board.